Wade, Scott, Mann each win two events in win over Utes.

-Salo, who has more than 25 years of collegiate, club and national level coaching experience, replaced Mark Schubert in 2006 when Schubert assumed USA Swimming's head coach position.
+Salo, who has some 30 years of collegiate, club and national level coaching experience, replaced Mark Schubert in 2006 when Schubert assumed USA Swimming’s head coach position.

 Though far from complete, Salo’s remarkable career was honored in 2010 when he was inducted into the American Swimming Coaches Association Hall of Fame.

 Further validating his strength as a coach, Salo consistently serves as a top national coach, most recently as the U.S. women’s head coach for the 2015 FINA World Championships.